-Greenfield Stages 10-13 - Subdivision

-The proposed roads shown as Lots 800-828 on the approved resource consent subdivision plans referenced in Condition 1 must vest in the Council as roads and must be shown on the survey plan.
-The Consent Holder must meet all costs associated with the vesting of the roads.

-83. Accessways to Vest

-The proposed public accessways shown as Lots 3001 -3009 on the approved resource consent subdivision plans referenced in Condition 1 must vest in the Council as accessways and become part of the road corridor.
-The Consent Holder must meet all costs associated with the vesting of the accessways.

-84. Parks to Vest as Land in Lieu of Reserve

-Lots 7000 and 7002 must vest in Council as land in lieu of reserve to be held by Council as a park pursuant to Section 138 of the Local Government Act 2002 provided an unconditional agreement has been entered into (as outlined later in this condition).

-Lots 7000 and 7002 must be vested only if by the time of application for the survey plan to be approved under Section 223 of the RMA the applicant has entered into an agreement for sale and purchase of Lots 7000 and 7002

-If no agreement is in place by the time of Section 223 application, the land will become a balance lot and any conditions relating to vesting, landscaping and ground conditions will become redundant.
+84. Parks to Vest as Land in Lieu of Reserve Lots 7000 and 7002 must vest in Council as land in lieu of reserve to be held by Council as a park pursuant to Section 138 of the Local Government Act 2002 provided an unconditional agreement has been entered into (as outlined later in this condition).
+Condition has been amended by the Applicant Parks input into the state of neighbourhood reserves.
+Lots 7000 and 7002 must be vested only if by the time of application for the survey plan to be approved under Section 223 of the RMA the applicant has entered into an agreement for sale and purchase of Lots 7000 and 7002 If no agreement is in place by the time of Section 223 application, the land will become a balance lot and any conditions relating to vesting, landscaping and ground conditions will become redundant.
 Where vesting of reserves is to occur, all reserves must vest free of easements, encumbrances and with no utility devices, pipes, transformers, structures or the like on the land or on any of its road frontages or berms unless otherwise agreed with Council Parks Department.

-Covenant condition

-85. Operation and Maintenance of Stormwater Management Devices within JOALs

-The Consent Holder must provide a copy of the draft land covenant document to the Council, Legal Team.
-The draft covenant document must include provision for the following items:
+Covenant condition 85.
+Operation and Maintenance of Stormwater Management Devices within JOALs The Consent Holder must provide a copy of the draft land covenant document to the Council, Legal Team.
+The draft covenant document shallmust include provision for the following items: (a) specifies ownership, operation, and maintenance of the private stormwater systems for JOALs in each respective stage; (b) specifies responsibilities together with an acceptable method of management of the stormwater systems, and for the raising of funds from shareholders or members from time to time to adequately finance future maintenance and renewal obligations of the stormwater system; and Condition has been amended in response to Auckland Council feedback

-- (a) specifies ownership, operation, and maintenance of the private stormwater systems for JOALs in each respective stage; - (b) specifies responsibilities together with an acceptable method of management of the stormwater systems, and for the raising of funds from shareholders or members from time to time to adequately finance future maintenance and renewal obligations of the stormwater system; and - (c) in relation to the private stormwater device(s), specifies the operation and maintenance of the private stormwater system to be in general accordance with relevant sections of the OMM supplied to Council and any other relevant consents (as detailed in Condition 93). - (d) Supply a solicitor's undertaking that the land covenants above as approved by Council will be registered with LINZ.

-Section 224(c) compliance conditions
+(c) in relation to the private stormwater device(s), specifies the operation and maintenance of the private stormwater system to be in general accordance with relevant sections of the OMM supplied to Council and any other relevant consents (as detailed in Condition 93). (d) Supply a solicitor's undertaking that the land covenants above as approved by Council will be registered with LINZ.
+Section 224(c) compliance conditions Explanatory Note: Unless stated otherwise or excluded from the respective stage, the following conditions apply as required to each independent stage.

-Greenfield Stages 10-13 - Subdivision

-Explanatory Note:

-Unless stated otherwise or excluded from the respective stage, the following conditions apply as required to each independent stage.

 A certificate pursuant to section 224(c) of the Resource Management Act will not be issued until all conditions in relation to each independent stage have been met to the satisfaction of the Council and at the Consent Holder's expense.
 The s224(c) conditions below apply in general accordance with the subdivision scheme plans referenced in Condition 1.

-The application for a certificate under section 224(c) of the RMA must be accompanied by certification from a professionally qualified surveyor or engineer that all the applicable conditions for each stage of subdivision consent SUB302 have been complied with, and identify all those conditions that have not been complied with and are subject to the following:

-(a) a consent notice has been issued in relation to any conditions to which section 221 applies.
+86. The application for a certificate under section 224(c) of the RMA must be accompanied by certification from a professionally qualified surveyor or engineer that all the applicable conditions for each stage of subdivision consent SUB302 have been complied with, and identify all those conditions that have not been complied with and are subject to the following: (a) a consent notice has been issued in relation to any conditions to which section 221 applies.
+87. Geotechnical Condition has been amended in response to Auckland Council feedback The Consent Holder must construct retaining walls, construct reinforced earth slopes and place and compact material in general accordance with the recommendations of the "Geotechnical Assessment Report referenced in Condition 1, ref AKL2024 0257AD, Rev. 1 prepared by CMW Geosciences, dated Toponio so nasmana soumen rocupack

-87. Geotechnical

-The Consent Holder must construct retaining walls, construct reinforced earth slopes and place and compact material in general accordance with the recommendations of the Geotechnical Assessment Report referenced in Condition 1 and subsequent Council approved versions to ensure the site is stable and suitable for development.